tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 # How design can influence testing {#design}

 How you design your architecture will directly affect how easy your application is to test.
 If you decouple a system's components, it makes them easier to test in isolation.
 This has the additional benefit of creating a more flexible architecture.
 This chapter describes how a ports and adapters approach can make testing easier and more efficient.
-We introduce a sample application (available [online](https://github.com/tobyweston/essential_acceptance_testing_code)) and show how testing is complicated by a coupled design and how the de-coupled alternative can be tested more easily.
+We introduce a sample application and show how testing is complicated by a coupled design and how the de-coupled alternative is easier to test.
+The sample application is available on [Github](https://github.com/tobyweston/essential_acceptance_testing_code).

 ## Sample application